klmhsb42/yoga_coach_web/README.md

 ### EDA and calculation of angles

 The EDA of the returned pose landmarks is documented in [this](https://github.com/klmhsb42/yoga_coach_web/blob/main/artifacts/analysis.ipynb) Jupyter Notebook.
 Furthermore, how the angles were calculated and compared between correct and wrong pose by one example exercise.
+The angles were calculated following this thread [here](https://stackoverflow.com/questions/2827393/angles-between-two-n-dimensional-vectors-in-python).

 ## How to add new exercises